|

 How to Make Apricot-Soy Pork Chops

-Heat a large skillet coated in cooking spray over medium heat.
+Heat a large cast-iron skillet coated with olive oil cooking spray over medium heat.
 Season both sides of the pork chops with sea salt, freshly cracked pepper, and garlic powder, to taste.
-Place into the skillet and cook for 5-6 minutes on each side or until done.
-Remove from the pan; keep warm.

 Apricot-Soy Pork Chops